CharleM007/intro_to_programming/Python_intro_tutorial.md

 +  process Images?
 Use Pillow
     *  It may be too difficult to get installed for novices
     *  Usage guide is [here](https://pillow.readthedocs.org/en/latest/guides.html)
+*  GUI tools
+    -  convert the small console apps into GUI apps
+    -  Which GUI library or toolkit to use?
+I'll need to pick one.
+What's included with Anaconda?

 ##My Goals/needs
 -  Enhance my OWN Python skills